 8-hour Elasticsearch training.
 Join online classes.

 Intro to Elasticsearch

-After taking this course you will understand all core Elasticsearch concepts – data, master, and client nodes and their differences, sharding, replication, mapping, search relevance scores, etc. You will be able to index data into Elasticsearch and retrieve it using search and realtime get APIs… More Info
+In this course you will learn about all core Elasticsearch concepts – data, master and client nodes and their differences, sharding, replication, mapping, search relevance scoring, and so on.

-In this course you will learn about everything you need to handle your Elasticsearch clusters in production – from tuning OS and JVM for performance through commits, merge policies and caches, query routing, scrolling, thread pools, and so on… More Info
+If you are looking to administer, tune and scale clusters, in this class you will learn everything you need to handle your Elasticsearch clusters in production – from tuning OS and JVM for performance to commits, merge policies and caches, query routing, scrolling, thread pools, and so on.

 This 8-hour online course focuses on E-commerce or similar product search use-cases (e.g. searching for phones, books, people, blog posts).
 Because relevancy is important for product search: Elasticsearch shouldn’t return “phone accessories” on a query for “phone”.
 Other challenges might come up as well, for example dealing with relational data, providing autocomplete or did-you-mean functionality.
 This course provides solutions to these challenges.